 Sargent did his first watercolors around the age of 12 or 13, and as he grew older he used the medium to record his travels throughout France and Italy.
 In 1902, he abandoned the oil paints and high-society portraits he was best known for to focus on watercolor.
 As in his younger days, he used them to spontaneously capture his surroundings as he traveled, working en plein air.
 For a decade, Sargent traveled and worked incessantly — for him, there was no such thing as a vacation from painting.

-Sargent would spend the summer months in Switzerland and work his way through northern Italy, ending up in Venice in October.
+Sargent would spend the summer months in the Switzerland and work his way through northern Italy, ending up in Venice in October.
 He loved the city of canals, and these are some of the most beguiling paintings in the show.
-Many were painted from a gondola.
-A glimpse of the front of the boat is sometimes included in a composition.
+Many were painted from a gondola; sometimes he includes a glimpse the front of the boat in a composition.

 Sargent would sketch out his compositions very lightly in pencil, and these marks can be seen through layers of sheer color and areas of white.
 A watercolorist is judged in part by the way they handle white, and Sargent is a master, using wax resist in some areas, opaque white in others and also allowing the white of the paper to show through.
 In the fall of 1911 he spent several weeks in the mountains above the town of Carrara, sketching and painting the whitest marble in the world.
 His stonecutters are dwarfed by sheer cliffs of the pristine stone, and Sargent delighted in capturing the effects of sun and shadow on their faceted surfaces.